 Welcome to Santa Barbara Audubon’s portal to the county’s Breeding Bird Study.

 The Breeding Bird Study employs Google Fusion Tables to provide a database of accounts of breeding bird records in Santa Barbara County.
 These accounts can be filtered and viewed in lists or maps.
-As of June 2017 there are close to 170 species accounted for in the over 4900 records in the database.
+As of 10 May 2019 there are close to 181 breeding species among more than 7168 breeding records in the database.
 This effort, which began as a way to preserve historical field notes from UCSB environmental contract sites, now contains input from many local observers and is expanding to request input from all our local birders past and present.

 This effort is being sponsored by:

 - The Cheadle Center for Biodiversity and Ecological Restoration at UCSB

 - The Santa Barbara Audubon Society

 It is also a labor of love of:

 Mark and Adrian, the database administrators, request that observations of breeding behavior be submitted by one of the following methods:

 - Download this MS Excel form, fill it out and email it.

 - Download this PDF form, fill it out and email it.